Layered Pumpkin Cheesecake Pie Recipe

 Delicious Pumpkin Cheesecake Pie

 You can’t go wrong with this beauty on your Thanksgiving dessert table.
 It is a delicious twist on a pumpkin pie recipe and it’s quite easy to make.
-Even the non-pumpkin-pie people will probably like it.
-Gotta love a cookie crust too – easy and delicious!
+Even the non-pumpkin-pie people will like it.
+The best part?
+The easy and delicious cookie crust!
+This recipe is a big win!

 Perfect Balance of Flavor